KevinGfox/Kevin-Portfolio/index.md

 2) Create and API indicating the optimum rental price using custom model and AWS cloud services

 # [PROJECT 6 : Random music generation app](https://github.com/KevinGfox/Certification/tree/main/bloc6)
-This is a team project application which generate random music.
+This is a team project application which generate random music with a tuned variational autoencoder model.
 We used MAGENTA library (https://github.com/magenta/magenta) to create the app.
 > link to the app demonstration : https://share.vidyard.com/watch/bsEUg8R77JVVEGGCbbv52v?